-The attorneys at Kryszak & Associates have significant experience drafting and updating all of the critical documents for a comprehensive estate plan.
+The attorneys at Kryszak Law Firm have significant experience drafting and updating all of the critical documents for a comprehensive estate plan.
 This includes the following:

 The final will and testament is the document that most people think about when they consider creating an estate plan.
 This is the instrument that will appoint an executor to your estate and distribute your estate assets to heirs and beneficiaries.
 Without a final will, your estate is distributed according to Ohio intestacy law, which may mean that family members you did not want to inherit will receive a portion of your estate and others may be left out.